berkes/drupalyuibasetheme/genesis_SUBTHEME/css/README.txt

   blocks.css
-    All classes for theming comments, including many extra classes such for theming module blocks such as #block-book-0,
-    #block-blog-0, #block-comment-0 and so on.
+    All classes for theming comments, including many extra classes such as #block-book-0, #block-blog-0, #block-comment-0 and so on.

   comments.css
-    All classes for theming comments, including many extra classes such as .comment-by-anonymous, .comment-by-node-author etc. These
+    All classes for theming comments, including many extra classes such as .comment-by-anonymous, .comment-by-node-author etc.
-    are just a sample.

   node.css
     All classes for theming nodes, including many extra classes